rosettatype/design-regression/_posts/2022-03-21-elements-of-multi-script-typography-chapter-2.md

 |   Western European (ISO 8859–1)    |   Vícejazyèná pøedná¹ka           |
 |   Baltic (ISO 8859–4)              |   Vícejazyčná pøednáška           |

-<figcaption id="tab:encoding-mismatch"><strong>Table 1:</strong> An illustration of a mismatch between the intended appearance of a Czech text that was originally encoded in the Central European [ISO 8859–2](https://www.charset.org/charsets/iso-8859-2) (first row, correct representation) and its interpretation using two other encodings ([ISO 8859–1](https://www.charset.org/charsets/iso-8859-1) and [ISO 8859–4](https://www.charset.org/charsets/iso-8859-4)) that map the original code points to unexpected characters.
+<figcaption id="tab:encoding-mismatch"><strong>Table 1:</strong> An illustration of a mismatch between the intended appearance of a Czech text that was originally encoded in the Central European <a href="https://www.charset.org/charsets/iso-8859-2">ISO 8859–2</a> (first row, correct representation) and its interpretation using two other encodings (<a href="https://www.charset.org/charsets/iso-8859-1">ISO 8859–1</a> and <a href="https://www.charset.org/charsets/iso-8859-4">ISO 8859–4</a>) that map the original code points to unexpected characters.
 All three example texts have been encoded using Unicode for reproducibility.
 </figcaption>

 The ability to encode texts is an essential requirement for language use